krishna2206/poe-auth/README.md

 poe-auth is a command line tool to automate the obtention of a session token from [Quora's Poe](https://poe.com).

-**NOTE**: This library is **broken** as it requires a recaptcha token to be sent with the request.
+**UPDATE**: This library is currently **broken** as Quora's Poe can detect when sending automated queries.
-If someone know how to get this token, feel free to contribute.
+If someone know how to bypass that, feel free to contribute.

-Instead, you can use the full browser automated version using `--browser` option or the *V2* module (requires `playwright` package).

-Authentication using phone number is not supported in the browser automated version.

 ## Installation